 - I Am Not Free to… – while people are protesting the pandemic lockdowns, here are a few ways in which I’m not entitled to infringe on the rights and freedoms of others

-- Nevertheless, she persisted: breaking silence is uncomfortable, but our voices need to be heard
+- Nevertheless, she persisted: breaking silence and challenging inequality is uncomfortable, but our voices need to be heard

 - Slavery Isn’t Over – The Horror of Human Trafficking: human trafficking for forced labour, forced prostitution, and other forms of exploitation happen far more often than you likely realize

 - The Failure of the War on Drugs means that disproportionate numbers of poor individuals and people from racialized communities are being incarcerated en masse